A repeating fast radio burst associated with a persistent radio source: Persistent Radio Source

-To determine the position of the PRS from the detections at three frequency bands, we followed a procedure similar to what was used to determine the burst positions (see Section~\ref{sec:burst_locs}).
-For each frequency band, we estimated the total positional error by adding the systematic and statistical error (listed in ED \ref{tab:vla_prs_locs}) on the positions in quadrature.
-We then take a weighted average of PRS positions at the three frequency bands, by weighing each position by the inverse of the total positional error.
-Using this, we obtained the best estimate for PRS position of: R.A.= 16h02m04.259s, Decl.= $-11$d17m17.38s.
-We estimate the error on this position to be 0.09$^{\prime\prime}$ and 0.10$^{\prime\prime}$.
+To determine the positions of the PRS in the three frequency bands, we followed a procedure similar to what was used to determine the burst positions (see Section~\nameref{sec:burst_locs}).
+The best estimate for the PRS position is (R.A., Decl.)
+[J2000] = (16h02m04.261s, $-11$\arcdeg17\arcmin17.35\arcsec).
+The error on this position is estimated to be 0.10$^{\prime\prime}$ and 0.05$^{\prime\prime}$ or R.A. and Decl., respectively.